iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### My Role

-Since 2017, I've been a very active collaborator inside We Are Angular, that gave me the chance to be the Design Leader for our complete redesign and strategy processes.
-I was responisble to understand and analyze the status of the company, work along stakeholders and the management in order to have a panoramic view of the business.
-Then I lead the design process, sketching and proposing a new brand face, and connect the company strategy to all areas, form sales, to HR.
+Since 2017, I've been a very active collaborator inside We Are Angular, which gave me the chance to be the Design Leader for our complete redesign and strategy processes.
+I was responsible to understand and analyze the status of the company, work along with stakeholders and the management to have a panoramic view of the business.
+Then I lead the design process, sketching and proposing a new brand face, and connect the company strategy to all areas.

 #### Overview

-Since 2016, We Are Angular have partnered startups and companies to help them grow from design and technology.
-Our main focus was influenced and inspired by a lean methology and design methologies, where customers were able to take an important step for validation and prototyping.
-I had the opportunity to be part of the journey from 2017, since then, I have worked as developer, designer, consultant, project manager and board member.
+Since 2016, We Are Angular has partnered with startups and companies to help them grow from design and technology.
+Our main focus was influenced and inspired by a lean methodology and design methodologies, where customers were able to take an important step for validation and prototyping.
+I had the opportunity to be part of the journey from 2017, since then, I have worked as a developer, designer, consultant, project manager, and board member.
 Back in 2020, after a complicated inter-pandemic scenario, we started to reinvent ourselves.
-We had the challenge to transform our brand and include additional services focused on a 360º B2B solutions.
+We had the challenge to transform our brand and include additional services focused on 360º B2B solutions.

 #### Opportunity

-We needed to reorganise ourselves, from an internal structure, to a better communication that enhances the relationship with our customers.
-The way our industry works, require us to be clear, simple and assertive and those would be the basements to rebuild our brand.
+We needed to reorganize ourselves, from an internal structure to better communication that enhances the relationship with our customers.
+The way our industry works requires us to be clear, simple, and assertive and those would be the basements to rebuild our brand.

 #### Step by step